Beryl Shereshewsky

 Beryl Shereshewsky is an American YouTuber, filmmaker, and video producer, who formerly worked for Great Big Story.
 Shereshewsky makes food videos showcasing global cuisine on her eponymous YouTube channel.

 Career

 Shereshewsky worked for Great Big Story, a "micro-documentary" platform owned by CNN, eventually as a Series Developer often showcasing food-related stories.
 She launched her eponymous YouTube channel, on which she cooks food from around the world in her New York City kitchen, in 2020 after Great Big Story shut down.

 Personal life

 Shereshewsky lives in Murray Hill, New York City with her husband, Rajat Mehrotra.
+In November of 2025, she announced via Instagram that they are expecting twins in February of 2026.